-6.1.6 Guest WiFi Settings
+6.2 Guest WiFi Settings

-Use this screen to enable or disable the guest wireless network.
-When the switch turns blue (), the function is enabled.
-You can use this screen or the QR code on the upper right corner to check the SSIDs (WiFi network name) and passwords of the guest wireless networks.
-If you want to show or hide your WiFi passwords, click the Eye icon ().
+Use this screen to enable or disable the guest 2.4 GHz / 5 GHz /6GHz WiFi networks.
+When the switch goes to the right ( ), the function is enabled.
+Otherwise, it is not.
+You can check their SSIDs (WiFi network name) and passwords from this screen.
+If you want to show or hide your WiFi passwords, click the Eye icon.